ESCSS-labs/ESCSS-ESTest/README.md

 ## What is ESCSS-ESTest?

-ESCSS-ESTest is a runtime validation library inspired by TDD and Zod.
+A passive, non-intrusive JavaScript runtime validator designed to achieve 100% function coverage.

 ## Features

-- 🪄 TypeScript autocompletion.
+- 🪄 Supports TypeScript autocompletion.
-- 🎨 Designed with DX first in mind.
+- 🎨 Designed with developer experience (DX) as a priority.
-- ⚙️ Manual Testing and E2E Integration.
+- 📦 2 kB (minified + gzipped), zero dependencies.
 - 👌 Effortless integration with your codebase.
-- 📦 2 kB (minified + gzipped), 0 dependency.
+- ⚙️ Unlock its full potential through E2E and unit testing.
-- 🚀 Optional runtime testing without performance overhead.
+- 🚀 Optional runtime testing with minimal performance overhead.

 ## Installation